Braves' Acuna youngest to homer in 1-0 game since 1935

 Rays catcher Wilson Ramos extended his hitting streak to 15 games with a broken-bat single off Vizcaino leading off the ninth, but Denard Span then lined into a double play with Mallex Smith pinch running for Ramos.

-Rays shortstop Adeiny Hechavarria, who had one of the hits off Newcomb, left the game in the eighth inning after lunging to catch a ball that landed behind the pitchers' mound after caroming off a speaker above home plate.
+Rays shortstop Adeiny Hechavarria, who had one of the hits off Newcomb, left the game in the eighth inning with a left eye contusion after lunging to catch a ball that landed behind the pitchers' mound after caroming off a speaker above home plate.
+It bounced off the turf and struck Hechevarria just above the left eye.
 It was ruled a foul ball.

 Former Braves left-hander Johnny Venters pitched the ninth for the Rays.
 He returned to the majors this season for the first time since pitching with Atlanta in 2012.
 His career was put in jeopardy by four major elbow surgeries, including three Tommy John operations.